closedcircuit0/HumanEngineering/README.md

 Intelligence does not arise in a vacuum.
 It is a solution to a fundamental problem.
 The system must operate under two harsh constraints: the world's data is presented as **Discontinuous** fragments, and the 'present' moment is perpetually inaccessible (**The Vanished Present**).
 This creates a state of radical uncertainty that must be overcome.

 **2. The Engine: The Birth of the Flickering Mind**
-To solve this problem, the universal process of **Intelligence** ignites.
-It functions through **Flickering**: a ceaseless, high-speed oscillation between two modes.
-First, it weaves the discontinuous past into a coherent story (**Interpolation**).
-Second, based on that story, it infers the structure of the future (**Prediction**).
+To solve this problem, the universal process of Intelligence ignites.
+It functions through Flickering: a ceaseless, high-speed oscillation between two modes.
+First, it weaves discontinuous data fragments into a coherent **'Flow'** **(Interpolation)**.
+Second, it halts that flow to infer the static **'Structure'** or essence hidden within it **(Prediction)**.
 This Flickering process is the essence of all thought and the engine that generates our experience of linear time.

 **3. The Architecture: The Emergence of the Self and Its World** The engine's operation renders a stable operating system.
 Key components emerge not as separate parts, but as interdependent functions of this single process: